Things to do in the Jordaan

 Cruise along the Prinsengracht

 Opened in 1960, the Anne Frank House Museum preserves the annexe where a thoughtful teenager and her family hid for two years during the Nazi occupation of Amsterdam.
-Diary quotes, film images, and original objects illustrate actual events – all brought together in a reflective exhibition about discrimination and the persecution of Jewish people.
-You can also see Anne’s original red-checked diary up close and the famous hinged bookcase leading to their concealed living quarters.
+Diary quotes, film images, and original objects illustrate the actual events that took place right here – all brought together in a reflective exhibition about the horrors of Jewish persecution during the Second World War, as well as an illuminating story of one girl's boundless hope and curiosity.

 Shop for organic produce and trinkets

-A flea market and farmers’ market in one, Noordermarkt's Saturday stalls are a haven for delicious, organic produce, including honey, cheese and homemade cakes.
-To avoid the weekend crowds, head there on Monday morning for a second flea market selling antiques, books and vintage fashion.
-And it’s worth stopping for a comforting slice of apple pie at the famous Winkel 43 cafe nearby.
+When Saturday morning rolls around, there's no better place to be than at the Noordermarkt.
+A flea market and farmers’ market in one, Noordermarkt's Saturday stalls are a haven for delicious organic produce, including honey, cheese and homemade cakes.
+On Mondays, you'll find a second flea market selling antiques, books and vintage fashion.
+Pro tip: it's worth stopping for a comforting slice of apple pie at the famous Winkel 43 cafe nearby or its quaint neighbour, Cafe 't Papeneiland.

 Catch a classical matinee concert